 - Psychological or psychiatric problems (only 10% of cases), such as stress, anxiety and relationship problems.

-1. Start with a visit to your GP
+- Start with a visit to your GP or pharmacist

 Long-term cigarette smoking or alcohol consumption can contribute significantly to the development of ED, as well as increasing the risk of cardiovascular disease.
 As few as two cigarettes a day have been shown to diminish erectile strength.
 If you are taking pharmaceutical drugs check with your doctor to ensure that ED is not a recognised side-effect of your medication.